bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

     In the :ref:`VM_Access` section you can find more information on accessing a VM.

-- **Log View** - This option is available if the Log View plugin is activated via the configuration file.
+- **System Logs** - This option is available if the Log View plugin is activated via the configuration file.
 It allows creating and managing a secret token required for secure publishing of VM logs (see more details in `the plugin documentation <https://github.com/bwsw/cloud-plugin-vm-logs#filebeat-63>`_).

     .. figure:: _static/VMactions_ViewLogs.png

-    Under the Log View submenu of the Action box a user can select between two actions:
+    Under the System Logs submenu of the Action box a user can select between two actions:

     * Create token - Allows creating a token.
 When selected, it asks to confirm the action and opens a modal window with the newly created token: